Gujarati people: Hong Kong

-Jehangir Hormusjee Ruttonjee born in a Gujarati Parsi family in Mumbai moved to Hong Kong in 1892 to join his father.
-Ruttonjee donated a great deal of money to build Ruttonjee Sanatorium, now Ruttonjee Hospital, to fight against tuberculosis.

 Gujaratis also dominate the diamond trade in the city.
 As of 2012 350 diamond firms in Hong Kong were owned by Gujaratis.

 Malaysia

 There estimated around 31,500 Gujarati in Malaysia.
 Most of this community work as traders and settled in the urban parts of Malaysia like Melaka, George Town, Kuala Lumpur and Ipoh.

+Fiji

+Gujaratis in Fiji represent an important trading community within the large Indian population.